rehierl/abstract-properties/10-x-hierarchies/10-0-setups-of-sets/0-1-sets-definitions.md

 * alternatively - `(A overlaps B) := (A coupled-with B) and (A unrelated-to B)`
 * note - none is a subset of the other

+Note that the "overlaps" relationship can be understood to be closely related to the **some-of** quantifier.
+That is, both sets must share some, but not all of their elements.
+Put differently, both sets must be such that some-of their elements must be no elements of the other.
+Because of that, the "overlaps" relationship is more difficult to define than for example the "subset-of" relationship, which can be understood to be closely related to the **all-of** quantifier.
+Similar to that, the "disjoint" relationship can be understood to be closely related to the **none-of** quantifier.

 <!-- ======================================================================= -->
 ## set-based operations